Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 The link is direct.
 Insufficient folate or B12 intake reduces SAM availability, compromises methylation reactions and elevates plasma homocysteine.
 Homocysteine is the byproduct of this cycle: when SAM gives up its methyl group, it is converted into homocysteine.
 Elevated blood homocysteine signals a one-carbon cycle under strain, unable to efficiently recycle this byproduct.

-Recent NHANES data confirm this relationship quantitatively.
-A doubling in serum folate concentration is associated with a 0.82-year reduction on GrimAge.
-Conversely, a doubling in homocysteine is associated with a 1.93-year acceleration on GrimAge2 (PubMed).
+A cross-sectional NHANES 1999-2002 analysis of 2,346 adults aged 50 and over quantifies this relationship.
+A doubling in serum folate concentration is associated with a 0.82-year reduction on GrimAge2, an association attenuated after adjustment for smoking, alcohol and renal function.
+A doubling in homocysteine is associated with a 1.93-year acceleration on GrimAge2 (PubMed).

-The decisive question is not merely whether epigenetic aging can be measured.
-It is whether it can be reversed.
+The decisive question is not merely whether epigenetic aging can be measured, but whether it can be reversed.

 A 2021 pilot randomized clinical trial provided a first answer.
 Forty-three men aged 50 to 72 followed an 8-week program incorporating a diet rich in methyl donors, moderate exercise, sleep management and phytonutrient supplementation.
 The treatment group showed a 3.23-year reduction in epigenetic age compared to controls (p = 0.018) (PubMed).